AdobeDocs/campaign-classic.es-ES/help/reporting/using/using-the-descriptive-analysis-wizard.md

 >[!NOTE]
 >
->Cuando el cálculo del campo se computa mediante un acumulado, marque **[!UICONTROL The data is already aggregated]** para mejorar el rendimiento.
+>When the field concerned by the calculation is computed using an aggregate, check **[!UICONTROL The data is already aggregated]** to improve performances.

 Las opciones difieren según el contenido del campo: